Babinski Reflex In Babies: What Is It & When to Be Concerned?

 Signs Of Healthy Babinski Reflex

-You may test for the presence of the Babinski reflex at home by holding the newborn’s feet and gently stroking the sole from heel to the base of the great toe with your finger.
+You may test for the presence of the Babinski reflex at home by holding the newborn’s feet and gently stroking the sole from the heel to the base of the great toe with your finger.
 You will notice the big toe moving upward or in the proximal direction while the remaining toes flare out.
 Avoid using any sharp objects to elicit the reflex, and use the tip of your finger instead of your fingernail.

 When Does Babinski Reflex Disappear?